Elmer Valentine

 Elmer Valentine (June 16, 1923 – December 3, 2008) was the co-founder of three famous nightclubs on the Sunset Strip in West Hollywood, California: the Whisky a Go Go, The Roxy Theatre and the Rainbow Bar & Grill.

 Biography

 Early life

-Elmer Valentine was born in Chicago on June 16, 1923 as Elmer Alfred Valentino.
+Valentine was born in Chicago on June 16, 1923, as Elmer Alfred Valentino.
 After serving as an Army Air Forces mechanic stationed in England during World War II, he returned to Chicago and joined the Chicago police force.